mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ### Summary

-The text explains how to record invoice payments in QuickBooks Online, emphasizing the impact on both the general ledger (Trial Balance) and customer records.
+The text explains how to record invoice payments, emphasizing the impact on both the general ledger (Trial Balance) and customer records.
 It demonstrates step-by-step how receiving payments affects Accounts Receivable and cash balances.

-### Steps for Receiving Invoice Payments in QuickBooks Online
+### Steps for Receiving Invoice Payments

 1. **Review Trial Balance:**
    - Go to `Reports` > `Standard` > `Accountant Reports`.